ObjectModules/deploy/Mapping.md

 ##What we offer
 Here we are going to do the same way when you go a doctor.
 We have to sorted out all information in related to all kind of the food to become a library.
 We will also need to examine all of your data.
 Hopefully then we can define your best food.

-Getting the data of the food is one process.
-Getting the data of you is also another process.
+Getting the library of the food is one process.
+Getting the data of your self is also another process.
 Both are different.

-Let's define how we are going to get the data in related with the food in the same way as we make a mapping of the process from the *the hungry* as we have explained above.
+Let's define how we are going to get the library in related with the food and the data of your self in the same way as we make a mapping of the process from the *the hungry* as we have explained above.

 Let's put again the mapping here:
 ```